bricecap/qiskit-demo/README.md

-# An Intor to Quantum Compuing with Qiskit
+# An Intro to Quantum Compuing with Qiskit

 ## About
 This repository contains the code and notes for the Lunch and Learn session held for Capgemini DCX UK 2022-04-01.